handshake/handshake.github.io/_posts/2015-07-22-tracking-values.md

 author: firecrow
 ---

+*The Value of Event Tracking*

-Event tracking is a growing and exceptionally valueable peice of product decisions and business analytics.
-More and more, companies are reevaluating thier products or releasing multiple ideas at once.
+Event tracking is a growing and exceptionally valuable piece of product decisions and business analytics.
+More and more, companies are reevaluating their products or releasing multiple ideas at once.
 Long gone are the days when a decision was made to release a single product that remained in production till the end of time.
 Why chose a single best idea when you can throw out several of them and watch how users react.
 Or better yet, why plan a new project without looking at how users have historically used your interface.
-The possiblities are endless.
-This degree of experimentation is made possible by a robust Event tracking intfrastructure.
+The possibilities are endless.
+This degree of experimentation is made possible by a robust Event tracking infrastructure.

 Telling the stories that drive these insights is rarely contained to one type of event.
 In my experience the question of what should be tracked is relatively